-

 What, if any, additional considerations apply if a worker’s employment is terminated in the context of a business sale?

 Every employment agreement must contain an employee protection provision.
 The purpose of an employee protection provision is to provide protection for the employment of employees affected by a restructuring.
-In this context, a restructure is defined in the Employment Relations Act 2000 as contracting out or selling or transferring the employer’s business (or part of it) to another person.
+In this context, a restructure is defined in the Employment Relations Act 2000 as contracting out, selling or transferring the employer’s business (or part of it) to another person.

 An employee protection provision must include: